annamaggg/social_network/class_design_template.md

 # Model class
 # (in lib/student.rb)

-class Account
+class Post

   # Replace the attributes by your own columns.
-  attr_accessor :id, :username, :email_account
+  attr_accessor :id, :title, :contents, :views, :account_id
 end

 # The keyword attr_accessor is a special Ruby feature